 Section 1.
 The Employer agrees to deduct the Union membership dues, an annual assessment, and an initiation fee, from the pay of those employees who individually request in writing that such deductions be made.
 The signature of the employee on a properly completed Union dues deduction authorization card shall constitute the only necessary authorization to begin payroll deductions of said dues.
 The Union shall certify to the Employer the rate at which Union dues are to be deducted, and dues at this rate shall be deducted from all compensation paid.
 The aggregate deductions of all employees shall be remitted together with an itemized statement to the Union by the last day of the succeeding month, after such deductions are made.
-Except as otherwise provided in Article 2 of this Agreement, the authorization shall be irrevocable during the term of this Agreement.
-When revoked by the employee in accordance with Article 2, the agency shall halt the check-off of dues effective the first full pay period following the expiration of this Agreement.

-Section 2.
-The employee's written authorization for dues payroll deductions shall contain the employee's name, social security number, agency in which employed, work location (institution, district, bureau, etc.), Union name and local number.

-Section 3.
-The Employer further agrees to deduct a fair share fee from all compensation paid to all employees in the bargaining unit who are not members of the Union.

-Authorization from non-members to deduct fair share fees shall not be required.
-The amounts to be deducted shall be certified to the Employer by the Union and the aggregate deductions of all employees shall be remitted together with an itemized statement to the Union by the last day of the succeeding month after such deductions are made.
+The Employer agrees to process dues authorization cards in an expeditious manner upon receipt.
+Should it be determined by the Union that an employee's payroll dues deductions should cease, the Union shall be responsible for notifying the Employer.
+Such notices shall be communicated in writing and shall include the effective date of the cessation of payroll dues deduction.
+The Employer shall rely on the information provided by the Union to cancel or otherwise change authorizations.

-Section 4.
-Where an employee has been suspended, furloughed or discharged and subsequently returned to work, with full or partial back pay, the Employer shall, in the manner outlined in Sections 1 and 3 above, deduct the Union membership dues and fair share fees that are due and owing for the period for which the employee receives back pay.
-Dues deductions and fair share fees will be resumed for employees upon their return from a leave of absence without pay, recall from furlough, recall of a UC Claims Intermittent Intake Interviewer from no pay status or placement into a permanent, temporary, emergency, provisional or UC Claims Intermittent Intake Interviewer position.

-Section 5.
-The dues deduction and fair share fee provisions of this Article shall continue to pertain and be complied with by the Employer with regard to those employees who are promoted into the unit of first level supervisors represented by the Union.
+- Section 2.
+The employee's written authorization for dues payroll deductions shall contain the employee's name, the last four digits of the employee's social security number, agency in which employed, work location (institution, district, bureau, etc.), Union name and local number. - Section 3.
+Where an employee has been suspended, furloughed or discharged and subsequently returned to work, with full or partial back pay, the Employer shall, in the manner outlined in Section 1 above, deduct the Union membership dues that are due and owing for the period for which the employee receives back pay.
+Dues deductions will be resumed for employees upon their return from a leave of absence without pay or recall from furlough. - Section 4.
+The dues deduction provisions of this Article shall continue to pertain and be complied with by the Employer with regard to those employees who are either promoted into the unit of first level supervisors or transfer to another classification within the bargaining units covered by this agreement. - Section 5.
+The Employer shall provide the Union, on a monthly basis, a list of all employees in the bargaining unit.
+Said data shall include the employee's name, personnel number, address, agency in which employed, class code, work location (institution, district, bureau, etc.), whether the employee is a member, and the most recent date of hire. - Section 6.

-Section 6.
-The Employer shall continue to provide through electronic data transfer, at no cost to the Union, the personnel and the payroll data which are currently provided.
-Within 60 days of the signing of this agreement, a work group will be convened to address the Commonwealth's provision of electronic reports detailing additional personnel and payroll data for those employees represented by SEIU Local 668.

-Section 7.
 The Union shall indemnify and hold the Employer harmless against any and all claims, suits, orders, or judgments brought or issued against the Employer as a result of the action taken or not taken by the Employer under the provisions of this Article.

-CREDIT UNION
+ARTICLE 4 CREDIT UNION